MetOffice/lfric_core/infrastructure/documentation/buildsystem.rst

 should be "my_special_stuff_mod.f90".
 If this is not the case these modules will be rebuilt every time.

-The current dependency analyser works well for most common uses, but it will fail when you rename files.
-If you rename a file, run ``make clean`` prior to rebuilding.
+The current dependency analyser caches its findings in a dependency database which allows reruns of make to run quicker.
+However, a re-run will fail for some operations such as renaming of files.
+If you get a failure, run ``make clean`` prior to rebuilding.
 This will force the dependency database to be rebuilt.

 External Libraries